EZhex1991/StarCraft-GameStory/01-Terran-Rebel-Yell/01-Chapter00-Tutorial-Boot-Camp.md

 >
 > The Confederacy, fearing that the alien fleet's next target will be the colony of Mar Sara, has sent you to intervene.
 Acting as Magistrate, you are to safeguard the colonists and keep their state of panic from escalating any further.

+# Tutorial: Boot Camp

-Office of the Colonial Magistrate
+> Office of the Colonial Magistrate
-Mar Sara Colony
+> Mar Sara Colony
-2:25 SCT, 12.12.2499
+> 2:25 SCT, 12.12.2499

 ## Mission Briefing